 The Seller undertakes to perform the Contract taking account of the scope and rules stipulated in a particular Order.

-GENERAL TERMS AND CONDITIONS FOR PURCHASE OF GOODS AND PURCHASE OF GOODS AND PROVISION OF SERVICES of Polski Koncern Naftowy ORLEN Spółka Akcyjna shall be applied to the Contract and Orders placed within its performance - General Terms and Conditions for Purchase Rev. III/2012 6 December 2012 (“General Terms and Conditions for Purchase” forming Appendix No. 4 to the Contract with amendments specified in Appendix No. 5 to the Contract.
+GENERAL TERMS AND CONDITIONS FOR PURCHASE OF GOODS AND PURCHASE OF GOODS AND PROVISION OF SERVICES of ORLEN Spółka Akcyjna shall be applied to the Contract and Orders placed within its performance - General Terms and Conditions for Purchase Rev. III/2012 6 December 2012 (“General Terms and Conditions for Purchase” forming Appendix No. 4 to the Contract with amendments specified in Appendix No. 5 to the Contract.
 In case of any discrepancies between the terms and conditions of the Contract, Order placed within its performance and the General Terms and Conditions for Purchase with amendments the following shall be superior in the following order: Order, Contract and General Terms and Conditions for Purchase with amendments.

 The Goods shall meet all requirements set for this type of Goods in Poland, in particular shall meet Polish standards envisaged in the law.